A guide to personal loans

 While personal loans can work well for short-term borrowing, they must be approached with care.
 Before you borrow, get familiar with some potential drawbacks of using a personal loan.

 Lenders may limit unsecured loans to relatively small amounts.
-They have no guarantee that you'll repay, so it's unwise for them to lend too much.
+The average personal loan amount is for around $11,000.
+Lenders have no guarantee that you'll repay, so it's unwise for them to lend too much.
 As a result, you might not be able to borrow as much as you need for significant projects or debts.

 Possibly too easy to take